wustlcse/FAQ/docs/index.md

 ### Where/When/How

 Some well-known or large Hackathon events and projects include:
-* ArchHacks is/was a Washington University-hackathon hosted by our students that brings together the St. Louis community and students of all backgrounds to collaborate and problem-solve on relevant HealthTech issues.
+* [HackWashU](https://hackwashu.com/) is the student organization (See WUGO page [here](https://wustl.presence.io/organization/hack-washu)) for WashU Major League Hacking events.
+* [Major League Hacking](https://mlh.io/) is the official student hackathon league, and has resources for career-building and coding challenges.
+Several universities pair with MLH, and will provide reimbursements for travel.
 * [GlobalHack](https://globalhack.org/events/) is another St. Louis hackathon created by three St. Louis entrepreneurs with the goal of generating social impact through technology.
 GlobalHack hosts youth programs, and has developed solutions to local problems, such as homelessness, through their annual hackathons.
-* [Major League Hacking](https://mlh.io/) is the official student hackathon league, and has resources for career-building and coding challenges.
-Several universities pair with MLH, and will provide reimbursements for travel.
 * [Devpost](https://devpost.com/hackathons) is specifically for software developers and will frequently list corporate-sponsored hackathons, as well as univeristy-led hackathons.
 In addition, Devpost has online hackathons where you can submit projects on their site for prizes and feedback.
 * [Amazon's Deep Lens Challenge](https://aws.amazon.com/deeplens/challenge/)
 * [TechCrunch's Disrupt Hackathon](https://techcrunch.com/events/)  for start-ups
 * HackMIT
 * HackIllinois
+* ArchHacks is/was a Washington University-hackathon hosted by our students that brings together the St. Louis community and students of all backgrounds to collaborate and problem-solve on relevant HealthTech issues.

 ### How: Preparation